ml5js/ml5-examples/p5js/00_ImageClassification_MultipleImages/README.md

 # Classifying multiple images

-# This example shows how to classify multiple images and save predictions to a JSON file.
-Additional information down the page explains how to download or process a different dataset for use with this example.
+## This example shows how to classify multiple images and save predictions to a JSON file.

 ***